AmirhosseinRHT/Persian-Privacy-Monitor/README.md

 - `run.sh` — convenience script with common example commands.
 - `urls.txt` — list of target URLs (one per line) used by the scrapers/crawlers.

+- `extractor/` — helper that reads scraped text from MongoDB, sends prompts to an LLM API, and stores responses.
+Entry point: `extractor/main.py`, implementation in `extractor/prompt_api.py`.

 ## Quick checklist (what this README covers)

 - Description of code components: Done